-27. Accountable institutions to advise Centre of clients
+27. Accountable institutions, reporting institutions and persons subject to reporting obligations to advise Centre of clients

-If an authorised representative of the Centre requests an accountable institution to advise whether-
+If an authorised representative of the Centre requests an accountable institution, a reporting institution or a person that is required to make a report in terms of section 29 of this Act to advise-

-- (a) a specified person is or has been a client of the accountable institution; - (b) a specified person is acting or has acted on behalf of any client of the accountable institution; or - (c) a client of the accountable institution is acting or has acted for a specified person, the accountable institution must inform the Centre accordingly.
+- (a) whether a specified person is or has been a client of the accountable institution, reporting institution or person; - (b) whether a specified person is acting or has acted on behalf of any client of the accountable institution, reporting institution or person; - (c) whether a client of the accountable institution, reporting institution or person is acting or has acted for a specified person; - (d) whether a number specified by the Centre was allocated by the accountable institution, reporting institution or person to a person with whom the accountable institution, reporting institution or person has or has had a business relationship; or the accountable institution, reporting institution or person must inform the Centre accordingly.